Want to Cook with Wine? Here are 20 Recipes to Try

 Grilled Chicken & Peach Saltimbocca Kabobs

 If you like traditional Italian Saltimbocca, this fun variation served on skewers is sure to please.
 You’ll need to plan ahead a bit since the chicken picks up flavors while marinating for one to eight hours.
 Peaches add a lovely sweetness that balances the prosciutto’s saltiness.
+This one takes some precise cuts, so make sure your knife skills are up to par and your knives are sharp enough for the job.
+You'll need either a chef's knife, Santoku knife, or a utility knife.

 Bacon-Wrapped Trout Fillet